 We have a default segment called New Users, which you can graph to compare new and existing user activity during a specific point of time.
 To use this segment, complete the following steps:

-1. Navigate to Analyze > Graph and select Number of Users > Users who are in segment > Size of Segment > New Users.
+1. Navigate to Analyze > Browse All > Graph and select Number of Users > Users who are in segment > Size of Segment > New Users.

-2. Next, turn this into a multigraph by clicking the + Add Graph button below the graph, then selecting Count Unique > Session.
+2. Next, turn this into a multigraph by clicking the + Add Another Graph button below the graph, then selecting Count Unique > Session.
+We don’t have a default segment for existing users, hence using this measure.

 3. Click Run Query to generate a line graph with your new and existing users.